-Why choose a real tree?
+Why choose a real Christmas tree?

 A survey commissioned by the British Christmas Tree Growers Association found that 8 million real trees were sold in the lead up to Christmas 2021, with responses confirming the main reasons for getting a real Christmas tree as the smell and tradition.